Ismawoo/Constructor/README.md

-# Constructor
+# Info

-#Script to automatically generate the mvc model
+Script to automatically generate the mvc model
 To execute this script you need to moove this in your project folder and change $views_path and $controllers_path

-Create view/controller :
+# Create View/Controller

   php constructor.php create home